 Initial species selection is based on characterization surveys completed in advance of regular sampling at each NEON site.
 Characterization data are used to create a list of species present at the site, ranked by relative abundance.
 This list is used to select species for phenology observation, and will be available either in a mobile application or via a database stored on NEON's internal server.
+Phase I species (3 dominant species) will be monitored from initial establishment of the transect at a site until 3 years into the Operations phase of the Observatory; phase II species (n <=20 total) will then be added and the number of replicate individuals per species will be reduced (see AD[06] for additional detail).

-- 1. If selecting individuals for the first time for either Phase I or Phase II sampling at a site, sync the 'Phenology DB' application on the mobile digital device that will be used in the field so the list of prioritized species is available: - Refer to the National Phenology Network Species List in the SSL for growth form assignment of all species already monitored in the NPN network, or load this list to your mobile device for reference if needed - 2.
+- 1. If selecting individuals for the first time for either Phase I or Phase II sampling at a site, sync the 'Phenology DB' application on the mobile digital device that will be used in the field so the list of prioritized species is available: - a.
+Refer to the National Phenology Network Species List in the SSL for growth form assignment of all species already monitored in the NPN network, or load this list to your mobile device for reference if needed - 2.
 If mapping selected individuals within the phenocam plot, set up GPS receiver for collecting points.
 GPS collection will be a onetime event over the lifetime of the selected individual. - a.
 Set up the Trimble GPS receiver following steps outlined in Appendix B in the Plot Establishment Protocol (RD[06]) - b.
 Import the "Phenocam_individuals.ddf" data dictionary following steps in A.4 (RD[06]) - i.
 The Phenocam data dictionary will be available in the N:\Science\GISData\FOPS\DataDictionaries folder - 3.
 In order to provide field linkages with the phenocam on the tower the phenocam plot is always placed within the phenocam field of view regardless of the site boundary. - a.
 Check Appendix G to see if a portion of the phenocam plot falls outside of the site boundary and whether a different workflow is required to ensure phenocam individuals are selected in the permitted area.